clason/GPDPS.jl/README.md

 ## Usage

-To use the provided test codes (compatible with Julia version 1.0 and above, tested on macOS and Linux x86_64):
+To use the provided test codes (compatible with Julia version 1.0-1.2, tested on macOS and Linux x86_64):

 * start Julia from this directory with `julia --project=.` (or with the relative path to the `GPDPS.jl` directory from somewhere else)
 * do `]instantiate` to download all dependencies (only required the first time, make sure you go back to standard Julia prompt with backspace afterwards)